imodpasteur/ZOLA-3D/TEST_DATA/localization_howto.md

 # Running ZOLA PSF localization on test dataset
-We provide instructions to run localization on the test data in the package.
+We provide instructions on how to run 3D localizations on the test data from the ZOLA package.

 ## Test data

-Located in the TEST_DATA directory of the project.
+Single-molecule localilization data can be found in the TEST_DATA directory of the project.

 Mitochondrial protein TOM22 immunolabelled with Alexa 647 with corresponding bead calibration stack is imaged using tetrapod PSF.